zach1020/qasm-rs/README.md

 └────┬─────┘     through branches (if/else, for, while)
      │
      ▼
-┌─────────┐   Translate AST to a directed acyclic graph.
-│  Lower   │   Resolves qubit names to wire indices, └────┬─────┘   threads wires through gate nodes.
+┌─────────┐   Translate straight-line quantum AST to a │  Lower   │   directed acyclic graph.
+Resolves qubit names └────┬─────┘   to wire indices and threads wires through ops.
      │
      ▼
 ┌─────────┐   DAG-based circuit IR with In/Out boundary